Digitalization and Green Concept

 Our Green initiative comprises three components.
 The first is compliance with rules, including the 2020 sulfur oxide (SOx) emission regulation.
 The second is the reduction of carbon dioxide (CO2) emissions, and since this is directly linked to energy saving, we will promote the enhancement of efficiency in both the operation and hardware sides.
-And the third is commercialization in the environment field, which includes various areas of interest, such as wind-power generation, biomass, hydrogen carriers, and green terminals.
+And the third is commercialization in the environment field, which includes various areas of interest, such as LNG Bunkering Business, wind-power generation, biomass, hydrogen and ammonia, and green terminals.
 One of the commercialization projects that we have already concluded is a wind-power generation project at a completed car terminal in Belgium's Zeebrugge port.

 Create New Value with Digitalization and Green

 Leveraging Creative Solutions as a Source of Differentiation